nens/threedi-docs/source/d_settings_objects.rst

 Vegetation drag settings
 ------------------------

 The *vegetation drag* table contains the input parameters that are used for 2D flow with vegetation.
-For an in-depth explanation of how 2D flow with vegetation is calculated by 3Di, see :ref:`2D flow with vegetation<flow_with_vegetation>`.
+For an in-depth explanation of how 2D flow with vegetation is calculated by 3Di, see :ref:`flow_with_vegetation`.
 For more information on using vegetation in your 3Di model and choosing the right parameter values, see :ref:`How to model vegetation<a_how_to_vegetation>`.

 Vegetation drag can only be used with friction type 'Chezy', because the vegetation formulation (initially introduced by :cite:p:`Baptist2007`) uses Chezy.